Popstars Dance Company

 Popstars Dance Company is a dance team from Germany.
 Each of its five members achieved individual success before joining in 2007.
 The Popstars Dance Company was also featured on Popstars Germany and was the winning band during the finale.

 Beginning

 In 2007 season of Popstars the producers were looking for a dancing group to support the singers on stage.

 Popstars

 Popstars Dance Company is a German dance group, that was cast in the sixth season of Popstars, simultaneously with the band Room2012.
 This is the first time where other talents were cast in Popstars.
 The dancers had to show innovative dance styles and perform together with the singers although they often had training without them.
 The final of the dancers was held on 8 November 2007, almost a month before the singers of Room2012 were announced (on 6 December).

 Members

 Aziz Kruezi

 Aziz Kruezi started dancing for Sarah Connor.

 Raik Preetz

 Raik Preetz started working as a DJ and dancing master.
+He set up the Danceschool “German Dance Art” in Brunswick.